compgenomicslab/deluxpore/README.md

 <a name="simple-usage"></a>
 ## Simple Usage
 Simple steps to run deluxpore:
-  1. Create `experimental_design.csv` file, where first row is the final desired sample ID, second row is the i5 Illumina index, and third row is the i7 Illumina index:
+  1. Create `experimental_design.tsv` file, where first row is the final desired sample ID, second row is the i5 Illumina index, and third row is the i7 Illumina index:

-     ```csv
+     ```tsv
-     sample1,i501,i701
+     sample1  i501  i701
-     sample2,i501,i702
+     sample2  i502  i702
-     sample3,i501,i703
+     sample3  i503  i703
      ```
    2. Copy the example params file and edit with your paths:
       ```bash